coq/coq/doc/sphinx/proof-engine/tactics.rst

           ediscriminate {? @destruction_arg }
    :name: ediscriminate; _

-   This works the same as :tacn:`discriminate` but if the type of :token:`term`, or the type of the hypothesis referred to by :token:`natural`, has uninstantiated parameters, these parameters are left as existential variables.
+   This works the same as :tacn:`discriminate` but if the type of :token:`one_term`, or the type of the hypothesis referred to by :token:`natural`, has uninstantiated parameters, these parameters are left as existential variables.